Some sun and seasonable Thursday, then a few inches of snow Thursday night

 TONIGHT

 Clouds will clear as skies become partly cloudy, and it won't be as cold as the past few nights.
 A weak cold front will track through around midnight tonight, and as it does so, it may spark a rain shower or snow shower, but mainly for areas well north and west of the Lehigh Valley.
-Expect our lows tonight to drop into the upper 20s to around 30 degrees.
+Expect our lows tonight to drop to between 25 and 30 degrees.

 THURSDAY